mookeyj79/Debouncer/README.md

 |     Debouncer.getState(int pin) => bool     | Returns a boolean value representing the current state of the given pin.                                          |         |

 ## Examples
-Please see the example directory for a quick and easy demo.
+Please see the [Examples](https://github.com/mookeyj79/Debouncer/tree/main/Examples) directory for a quick and easy demo.